14 Famous rugby players’ sons who are destined for greatness

 The fly-halves career progressed at the same rate as his father’s Andys – temporarily being the youngest player to play in the English Premiership in 2008.
 Now an England regular, Farrell has won multiple Six Nations and played a key role in the drawn Lions drawn series against New Zealand in the summer.
 The now England captain quickly heading for legendary status.

 2. Ross Moriarty

 The abrasive back-rower is the son of former Wales dual-code international Paul and nephew of Wales’ 1987 World Cup captain Richard.
 He’s now established himself as a Wales regular and was selected for the British & Irish Lions before suffering an injury in the first warm-up match.
-The 23-year-old seems destined for greatness.

 3. Harry Mallinder